-In addition, the Airbus A350 also has state of the art LED lighting in the cabin that has roughly 16.7 million lighting combinations that it uses to match the lighting in the cabin with the time of day.
-This will help expedite your body’s adjustment to the time chance and help prevent the feeling of jet lag when you arrive at your destination.
+In addition, the Airbus A350 also has state-of-the-art LED lighting in the cabin that has roughly 16.7 million lighting combinations that it uses to match the lighting in the cabin with the time of day.
+This will help expedite your body’s adjustment to the time change and help prevent the feeling of jet lag when you arrive at your destination.
 So if you have the option to fly on an Airbus A350 or a Boeing 787 Dreamliner, I would suggest you choose that option if you can.

 Schedule Extended Layovers

-Eat Healthy and Stay Hydrated During the Flight
+Eat Healthily and Stay Hydrated During the Flight

 Another important tip that I can give you for avoiding jet lag that I have learned from my own experiences traveling internationally is that eating healthy and staying well hydrated is important.
 Your body will be going thru a lot of adjustments as you travel thru many time zones.
 If you don’t eat healthily and stay hydrated, you will make it even more difficult for your body to adjust to the changes.